 5. The Independence Festival at the Four Seasons

 You don’t have to be an out-of-towner to hang out at the Four Seasons Resort and Club at Las Colinas.
-The Independence Festival kicks off at 5:30 pm on the Driving Range with games, an outdoor concert, BBQ, and a fireworks display.
+The Independence Festival kicks off at 5:30 pm on the Driving Range with games and entertainment for all ages.
+Bring your own towels and lounge chairs for the outdoor concert.
 Yep, it’s got basically everything you could want in a 4th of July celebration.